samiralam/rules-compendium/docs/phb/2-creating-a-character/index.md

 ### Proficiencies

-When you gain your first level in a class other than your initial class, you gain only some of the new class’s starting proficiencies, as detailed in each class’s description in [chapter 3](/sources/dnd/phb-2024/character-classes).
+When you gain your first level in a class other than your initial class, you gain only some of the new class's starting proficiencies, as detailed in each class's description in [chapter 3](/sources/dnd/phb-2024/character-classes).

 ### Class Features

 When you gain a new level in a class, you get its features for that level.
-A few features have additional rules when you’re multiclassing.
-Check the information about multiclassing included in each of your classes’ descriptions.
+A few features have additional rules when you're multiclassing.
+Check the information about multiclassing included in each of your classes' descriptions.

 Special rules apply to Extra Attack, Spellcasting, and features (such as Unarmored Defense) that give you alternative ways to calculate your Armor Class.

 #### Armor Class

 If you have multiple ways to calculate your [Armor Class](/sources/dnd/free-rules/rules-glossary#ArmorClass), you can benefit from only one at a time.
-For example, a Monk/Sorcerer with a Monk’s Unarmored Defense feature and a Sorcerer’s Draconic Resilience feature must choose only one of those features as a way to calculate Armor Class.
+For example, a Monk/Sorcerer with a Monk's Unarmored Defense feature and a Sorcerer's Draconic Resilience feature must choose only one of those features as a way to calculate Armor Class.

 #### Extra Attack

-If you gain the Extra Attack feature from more than one class, the features don’t stack.
-You can’t make more than two attacks with this feature unless you have a feature that says you can (such as the Fighter’s Two Extra Attacks feature).
+If you gain the Extra Attack feature from more than one class, the features don't stack.
+You can't make more than two attacks with this feature unless you have a feature that says you can (such as the Fighter's Two Extra Attacks feature).

-Similarly, the Warlock’s Thirsting Blade invocation, which grants you the Extra Attack feature with your pact weapon, doesn’t give you additional attacks if you also have Extra Attack.
+Similarly, the Warlock's Thirsting Blade invocation, which grants you the Extra Attack feature with your pact weapon, doesn't give you additional attacks if you also have Extra Attack.

 #### Spellcasting